idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 1. Define a problem, with a known exact solution.
 2. Simulate the problem.
-3. Compute the error between the known solution and simulation.
+3. Compute the error between the known solution and the simulation.
 4. Perform convergence study.

 ## Problem Statement